rbnhmll/vue-workshop/vueJS_workshop.md

 ### Notes and Gotchas:
   >**Note** ☝
-  > Remember, in components `data` must be a function which returns an Object, or it will not work properly.
+  > Remember, in components `data` must be a function which returns an `Object`, or it will not work properly.

   >**Note** ☝
   >You can't use self-closing components like `<my-component />` in Vue DOM templates, because it is not valid HTML.
 Still valid and recommended in single-file components.